friends-of-phpspec/phpspec-requires/README.md

 ```

+# Todo

+* Tests

-# Contributing
+## Contributing

+See the file [CONTRIBUTING.md](.github/CONTRIBUTING.md) but feel free to
-Feel free to contribute to this library by sending Github pull requests.
-I'm quite reactive :-)
+contribute to this library by sending Github pull requests.